 I am an Assistant Professor in the Department of Statistics and Data Science at Yale University.
-My research interests lie at the intersection of mathematical statistics, probability theory, computational algorithms, and applications in genetics and computational biology.
+My research interests lie at the intersection of mathematical statistics, probability theory, and computational algorithms.
+I am particularly interested in inferential problems that arise in scientific applications, including statistical genetics and computational biology.

-Prior to Yale, I received my Ph.D. in 2018 from Stanford University, co-advised by Andrea Montanari and Iain Johnstone.
-From 2011 to 2013, I worked at D. E. Shaw Research, developing statistical and software tools for molecular dynamics simulations of biomolecules.
+I received my Ph.D. in Statistics in 2018 from Stanford University, co-advised by Andrea Montanari and Iain Johnstone.

 CV